 This tangy fruit works like magic to fight the effects of dengue fever when nothing else might seem to work.

 A study conducted on dengue patients showed that those consuming at least two to three kiwifruits daily showed a drastic increase in their platelet count as compared to those consuming fewer or no kiwis.
-Other benefits of this fruit are its ideal calorie count and an exquisite taste (acts as a flavorful food substitute, which comes as a relief to a dengue patient, who generally faces severe food restrictions).
+Other kiwi benefits are its ideal calorie count and an exquisite taste (acts as a flavorful food substitute, which comes as a relief to a dengue patient, who generally faces severe food restrictions).
 Having kiwi also helps replenish the lost energy levels, further helping you recover in no time.

 35. Improvers Hemoglobin Levels In The Blood